-- Clash of the Salts: Canning Salt vs Kosher Salt Compared
+The Ultimate Comparison: Canning Salt vs Kosher Salt

 Imagine you're about to embark on your first home canning adventure.
 You've got your fresh produce, canning jars, and your grandmother's secret recipe.
 But as you reach for the salt, you pause.
 The recipe calls for canning salt, but you only have kosher salt.